Approaches to the therapeutic relationship in patients with personality disorders

 The importance of establishing and maintaining a productive therapeutic relationship requires the clinician to consider the personality style and personality psychopathology of each patient.
 Personality fundamentally affects interpersonal relations, and personality pathology is always associated with significant interpersonal impairment in areas such as empathy and intimacy .
 The therapeutic alliance, a measurable conceptualization of the therapist-patient relationship, is one of the most robust predictors of outcome in psychotherapy [3-7].
 Personality difficulties can significantly affect the alliance, contributing to ruptures that must be attended to carefully .

 This topic describes common treatment issues, problems, and opportunities in the clinician-patient therapeutic relationship.
 Establishing and maintaining a therapeutic relationship in psychiatric practice are described separately.
 The epidemiology, clinical manifestations, diagnosis, and treatment of specific personality disorders are also discussed separately.
-(See "Establishing and maintaining a therapeutic relationship in psychiatric practice" and "Personality disorders" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis" and "Treatment of antisocial personality disorder" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, and diagnosis" and "Treatment of borderline personality disorder".)
+(See "Establishing and maintaining a therapeutic relationship in psychiatric practice" and "Overview of personality disorders" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis" and "Treatment of antisocial personality disorder" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, and diagnosis" and "Treatment of borderline personality disorder".)

 PERSONALITY DISORDERS AND TRAITS